 What Is the Havening Technique?

 Havening was created by doctor Ronald Ruden, which was hailed as a remarkable breakthrough.
-The name suggests that it puts you into a safe place – a haven.
+The name suggests that it puts you in a safe place – a haven.

-What people don’t realize is that most of the stress that they have in their lives is absolutely unnecessary.— Paul McKenna
+What people don’t realize is that most of the stress that they have in their lives is absolutely unnecessary.— Paul McKenna, trainer of Mindvalley’s Everyday Bliss Quest

 His work is now known as psychosensory therapy — alternative therapy for reducing anxiety and stress associated with traumatic memories.

-Paul McKenna, British hypnotist and behavioral scientist, teaches this technique to his clients to help them manage daily stress, become more resilient in life, and overcome emotional issues linked to traumatic experiences.
+Paul McKenna, who’s also the trainer of Mindvalley’s Everyday Bliss Quest, teaches this technique to his clients to help them manage daily stress, become more resilient in life, and overcome emotional issues linked to traumatic experiences.

 Paul explains that this technique uses touch patterns that can even enable a mother to comfort her baby, so they are hard-wired into every infant.